Use Data Lake Tools for Visual Studio to connect to Azure HDInsight and run Apache Hive queries

 A list of the Hive jobs that ran on the cluster appears.

 Select a job.
 In the Hive Job Summary window, select one of the following links:

 - Yarn Log

 Run Apache Pig scripts

-From the menu bar, navigate to File > New > Project....
+From the menu bar, choose File > New > Project.

-In Solution Explorer, double-click Script.pig to open the script.
+In the IDE Solution Explorer pane, double-click Script.pig to open the script.

 Feedback and known issues

 An issue in which results that are started with null values aren't shown has been fixed.
 If you're blocked on this issue, contact the support team.